intel/transfer-learning/examples/cli/text_classification.md

     --delimiter $'\t'
 ```

-## Fine tuning using a dataset from the TFDS catalog
+## Fine Tuning Using a Dataset from the TFDS Catalog

 This example demonstrates using the Intel Transfer Learning Tool CLI to fine tune a text classification model using a
 dataset from the [TensorFlow Datasets (TFDS) catalog](https://www.tensorflow.org/datasets/catalog/overview).